vegaprotocol/specs/protocol/0033-OCAN-cancel_orders.md

 ## Summary

 Orders stay on the order book until they are filled, expired or cancelled.
-A client can cancel orders in 3 ways, either directly given an orderID+marketID, cancel all orders in a given market, or cancel all orders in the vega system.
+A client can cancel orders in 3 ways, either directly given an `orderID+marketID`, cancel all orders in a given market, or cancel all orders in the vega system.
 Each of these ways will remove the orders from the order book, and push out order update messages via the eventbus

 ## Guide-level explanation

-When an order is placed into the vega system, it is uniquely identified by it's orderID, marketID and partyID.
-The partyID is owned by the signer of the cancel transaction.
+When an order is placed into the vega system, it is uniquely identified by it's `orderID`, `marketID` and `partyID`.
+The `partyID` is owned by the signer of the cancel transaction.
 The client has 3 ways to cancel orders which they have placed:

-- Cancel by orderID and marketID - This removes at most one order from the order book
+- Cancel by `orderID` and `marketID` - This removes at most one order from the order book
-- Cancel by marketID - This removes all the orders for a given party in the given market.
+- Cancel by `marketID` - This removes all the orders for a given party in the given market.
-- Cancel with no arguments - This removes every order for that given party in the vega system.
+- Cancel with no arguments - This removes every order for that given party in the Vega system.

 Parked orders are affected as part of direct cancels or cancels that sweep over a market/system.